juandpinto/thesis-manuscript/source/12_methods.md

 ## Calculations

 For each lemma, the FDOSH includes three measures: frequency, range, and dispersion.
 It uses dispersion as its sorting value.
-Though the theoretical underpinnings of each has already been discussed in the [*objective design*](#objective-design) section of the previous chapter, I will here give a brief reminder of what each measure is and explain how it is calculated.
-Range will be addressed afterwards in the (*sort and export*)[#sort-and-export] section, since the script calculates it on the spot as the list is created.
+Though the theoretical underpinnings of each have already been discussed in the [*objective design*](#objective-design) section of the previous chapter, I will here give a brief reminder of what each measure is and explain how it is calculated.
+Range will be addressed afterward in the (*sort and export*)[#sort-and-export] section, since the script calculates it on the spot as the list is created.

 ### Frequency {#methods-frequency}

-Since we've already calculated the frequency of each lemma for each individual file, calculating total frequency per lemma is straight forward.
+Since we've already calculated the frequency of each lemma for each individual file, calculating total frequency per lemma is straightforward.
 The script simply creates a new dictionary, `lemma_totals_dict`, and adds to it every lemma in the corpus as its keys, with the corresponding value being a sum of the frequencies in all files for that lemma.
 In other words, {'lemma1':'frequency1', 'lemma2':'frequency2', . . . }

 ``` {#create-freq-list .python .numberLines startFrom="119"}
 for lemma in lemma_by_file_dict: